hashintel/hash/packages/engine/README.md

         git checkout $latestTag
         ```

-- Python [3.7.x] is required for Python initialization or Python behaviors.
+- Python [3.x >= 3.8] is required for Python initialization or Python behaviors.
+We strongly recommend using Python 3.10, as this is the version which we presently test hEngine against.

-  - Python installation guidance from [their website](https://www.python.org/downloads/)
+  - Python installation can be found on [the Python website](https://www.python.org/downloads/)

 ### macOS Developer Specific Instructions